FrescolinoGroup/pyhdf5io/doc/source/tutorial.rst

 Notice also that we inherit from :class:`.HDF5Enabled`.
 This abstract base class checks for the existence of the HDF5 (de-)serialization functions, and adds methods ``to_hdf5_file`` and ``from_hdf5_file`` to save and load directly to a file.

-Now we can use the :func:`.save` and :func:`.load` methods to save and load sneks in HDF5 format:
+Now we can use the :func:`.save` and :func:`.load` methods to save and load Sneks in HDF5 format:

 .. ipython::